-- BrineRefine is introduced: an advanced chemical softening system that addresses many of the challenges faced by conventional chemical softening; there are no coagulants uses or foulants introduced (reduce RO fouling risk); it is compact (no clarifiers), modular (minimal site installation); intelligently automated (precise dosing and recovery tuning); and includes a simplified solids management system to remove sludge management fuss.
+- BrineRefine is introduced: an advanced chemical softening system that addresses many of the challenges faced by conventional chemical softening; there are no coagulants used or foulants introduced (reduce RO fouling risk); it is compact (no clarifiers), modular (minimal site installation); intelligently automated (precise dosing and recovery tuning); and includes a simplified solids management system to remove sludge management concerns.

 Why care about scale?

 As higher recoveries are pushed on RO systems, scale becomes the primary bottleneck to recovery improvements.
 As discussed in this RO blog, there have been many innovations within the RO field that seek to manage scale through operational ‘tweaks’ in order to achieve higher recoveries.
 The authors build such RO systems; they understand that operational tweaks and anti-scalants do not remove the underlying risk, but rather delay the symptoms.
-Operating at or beyond saturation limits means that any misstep could result in membrane fouling, decreased capacity, increased energy, plant downtime, and repairs.
-RO systems may also not be operated at their peak performance, leaving recovery on the table and wasting money on downstream more expensive brine treatment.
+Operating at or beyond saturation limits means that any misstep could result in membrane fouling, decreased capacity, higher energy costs, plant downtime, and more repairs.
+RO systems may also not be operated at their peak performance, reducing membrane recovery and wasting money on expensive brine treatment downstream of the process.

 Before spending money to remove scale causing ions, consider which of the three categories you may fit in:

-1. Basic RO: Can achieve the desired recovery with basic RO and sound anti-scalant program (lowest cost).
+1. Basic RO: can achieve the desired recovery with basic RO and a sound anti-scalant program (lowest cost).

-2. Advanced RO: Employ operational tweaks such as cycling concentrations while bleeding some brine, high cross flow, automated flushes and CIPs.
-This may push one to their recovery goal.
-In other cases, scaling risk may limit brine concentration and prevent achieving the maximum recovery achievable (system costs and complexity increases slightly).
+2. Advanced RO: applies operational changes such as: cycling concentrations while draining some brine, high cross-flow, automated flushes and CIPs; which may push an RO to its recovery goal.
+Alternatively, a scaling risk may limit the brine concentration and prevent the maximum achievable recovery, which can add system costs and complexity.

 Knowledge tip: maximum RO recovery is defined by osmotic pressure limits (the pressure at which water stops permeating through the membranes).
-New generation RO membranes can operate up to 1800 psi, or concentrate non-scaling fluids to 130,000 (NaCl) to 150,000 mg/L (Na2SO4).
+New generation RO membranes can operate up to 1800 psi, or concentrate non-scaling fluids to 130,000 mg/L (NaCl) and 150,000 mg/L (Na2SO4).

-3. Chemical Softening + RO: If done correctly, one can now truly maximize RO system recovery to reach the osmotic pressure limit.
+3. Chemical Softening + RO: If done correctly, chemical softening can now maximize an RO system’s recovery to reach the osmotic pressure limits.
 Scale causing compounds are removed by chemical softening as reviewed below, which also reduces the operational risk of membrane damage.
-However, one should only remove the right amount of scaling ions.
-Excessive dosing will result in excess chemical costs and sludge generation.
-Chemical softening typically costs $2-$5/m3 inclusive of capital and operating costs, so it is only worthwhile if the sum of chemical softening and a secondary RO are lower than the alternative brine disposal or thermal brine concentration costs (typically min $20/m3).
+As a note of caution, only the correct amount of scaling ions should be removed; excessive dosing will result in higher chemical costs and harmful sludge generation.
+Chemical softening typically adds between $2 and $5/m3 to capital and operating costs, so it is only a worthwhile investment if the added costs of chemical softening and a secondary RO are lower than the alternative brine disposal or thermal brine concentration costs (typically a minimum of $20/m3).

 Design tip: assess the RO brine, and only remove the right amount of scale: we aim for 85% scaling potential of the downstream RO brine (with 100% representing the onset of precipitation).

-If done correctly, scale removal will eliminate/mitigate the fundamental risk of precipitating on a membrane surface, allowing downstream systems to operate at high recoveries and greater reliability.
+Correctly applying chemical softening can remove scale and will eliminate/mitigate the fundamental risk of precipitation on a membrane surface, allowing downstream systems to operate at high recoveries and greater reliability.
 Scale removal is most commonly carried out via chemical softening.